Primer

-The Little Sisters of Mary Immaculate of Gulu have campaigned for the last 60 years, bringing a big change about today in the attitude towards women.
-Most of the elderly Sisters fled their homes and exiled themselves as young girls in order to to become Sisters.
+The Little Sisters of Mary Immaculate of Gulu have campaigned for over the last 60 years in bringing a big change about today in the attitude towards women and children.

 Mission